State-of-the-Edge/glossary/edge-glossary.md

 A data center which is capable of being deployed as close as possible to the edge of the network, in comparison to traditional centralized data centers.
 Capable of performing the same functions as centralized data centers although at smaller scale individually.
 Because of the unique constraints created by highly-distributed physical locations, edge data centers often adopt autonomic operation, multi-tenancy, distributed and local resiliency and open standards.
 Edge refers to the location at which these data centers are typically deployed.
 Their scale can be defined as micro, ranging from 50 to 150 kW+ of capacity.
 Multiple edge data centers may interconnect to provide capacity enhancement, failure mitigation and workload migration within the local area, operating as a virtual data center.

 See also: [Virtual Data Center](#virtual-data-center)
-### Edge Internet Exchange
+### Edge Exchange

-An instance of internet exchange functionality being performed at an infrastructure edge data center.
-This function will typically be performed in the edge meet me room of an infrastructure edge data center, and may operate in a supplemental or hierarchical fashion with traditional centralized internet exchange points if a destination location is not present at the edge internet exchange.
-An edge internet exchange may be used in an attempt to improve end-to-end application latency compared with a centralized internet exchange.
+Pre-internet traffic exchange occuring at an infrastructure edge data center.
+This function will typically be performed in the edge meet me room of an infrastructure edge data center, and may operate in a supplemental or hierarchical fashion with traditional centralized internet exchange points if a destination location is not present at the edge exchange, as is the case with internet-bound traffic.
+An edge exchange may be used in an attempt to improve end-to-end application latency compared with a centralized internet exchange.

 See also: [Internet Exchange Point](#internet-exchange-point-ixp)
 ### Edge Meet Me Room